ChorusOne/network-handbook/src/chorus-one/reliable-systems.md

 (preferably at the same site, probably not in different cities).
 This means it doesn’t protect against natural disasters.

-* **Block device-level replication is not needed.**
-By their nature, every node in a blockchain network stores the same data.[^erasure-coding] Furthermore, the node software already has a replication protocol built in: the regular p2p data distribution code.
-This means we do not need to have replication at the block device or file system layer: we can simply run multiple instances of the node software.

-For the non-public data that we cannot afford to lose (in particular, cryptographic keys) we do use redundant storage clusters such as Hashicorp Vault, but this data is tiny in comparison to the blockchain data we handle, and IO performance is not a concern.
+We do use redundant storage for data that is inconvenient to lose, and for non-public data that we cannot afford to lose (in particular, cryptographic keys) we do work with redundant storage clusters such as Hashicorp Vault, but this data is tiny in comparison to the blockchain data we handle, and IO performance is not a concern.